pr0kary0te/minimalmarkers/README.md

   ./check_results.pl AppleGenotypes_minimal_markers.txt AppleGenotypes.csv
 For the example data, you should find that 23 SNPs will discriminate all varieties except "Willy" versus "Connie" - which are not distinguishable.

+If you are starting with genotypes in the commonly used VCF format, you may be able to convert these to 0, 1, 2 format using ./convert_vcf_to_genotypes.pl infile.vcf

+This may not work for all VCFs so please check your output if you use this script and report any bugs.